-Some writeups and pics from our mobilizations ...
+Here are some write-ups and pics from our mobilizations, working backwards ...

 Air District Board votes to oppose Keystone XL Pipeline 8/7/2013

 Comment of the day Los Altos City Councilmember Jan Pepper calling on the Air District to RESTRICT REFINING OF TAR SANDS at BAY AREA REFINERIES.
 Wow!

 Watch fascinating comments by the public and Board Members before the vote.
 Webcast of the meeting is posted.
 Click to Agenda Item 11.

 Citizen climate heroes speaking at the Board meeting: Robert Gould, Taylor Hawk, Jed Holtzman, David McFarlane, Joanne Orengo, Bill Pinkham, Aaron Reaven, and Floyd Smith,

 Chevron Refinery Protest August 3, 2013 Nearly 3000 Demonstrators, Over 200 Peaceably Arrested